-2023 Career Development KL2 Scholar Award
+2024 Career Development KL2 Scholar Award

 Deadline Date:

-Up to $80,000 per year salary
+Up to $105,000 per year

-Plus up to $25,000 per year for research related expenses
+includes salary support and up to $25,000 per year for research related expenses

-Year 1 Funding Dates: July 1, 2023 – June 30, 2024
+Year 1 Funding Dates: July 1, 2024 – June 30, 2025

 The goal of the CTSC KL2 Career Development Award is to increase the pool of qualified clinical and translational (C/T) researchers trained to address the challenges of today’s complex clinical care environment by providing rigorous training and mentoring to conduct translational team research across disciplines and institutions.

 KL2 projects must have a translational or clinical research focus; Purely basic research proposals will not be funded.
 Pre-clinical studies should have near-term potential to translate into patient-oriented research.
-Research priority areas include precision medicine, drug discovery, targeted therapeutics, biomarker or device development and novel technologies; health needs of LGBTI and underserved populations and/or health outcomes in the community; pediatric and women’s health studies; life course studies of disease; and studies incorporating biostatistical methodologies and design.
+Research priority areas include precision medicine, drug discovery, targeted therapeutics, biomarker or device development, and novel technologies; health needs of LGBTI and underserved populations and/or health outcomes in the community; pediatric and women’s health studies; life course studies of disease; and studies incorporating biostatistical methodologies and design.

 • Salary support at the NIH approved level